Draghi leaves Lagarde to heal rift at European Central Bank

 The 72-year-old Italian banker is widely credited with saving the euro zone from collapse, but some critics say he also overpowered opponents and tended to front-run the bank’s monetary policy in public.

-His approach fueled discord that spilled into the open, critically weakening the bank’s united front when it was most needed to persuade investors that it was committed to its policies.
+His approach fuelled discord that spilled into the open, critically weakening the bank’s united front when it was most needed to persuade investors that it was committed to its policies.

 More than a dozen current and former ECB policymakers who spoke to Reuters all agreed that Draghi is a superb central banker who deserves credit for swift action during the euro crisis of 2012, when he single-handedly saved the currency by quashing speculation against the bloc’s most heavily indebted countries.